Getting to the Bottom of the Craving: Facts and Myths About Chocolate

 Myth #4: Chocolate Increases Your Blood Sugar

-Although most chocolate will increase blood sugar levels due to the high levels of sugar in each bite, ChocoPerfection gourmet sugar-free chocolate breaks this trend with its sugar-free chicory root alternative, which won’t affect blood sugar levels at all.
+Although most chocolate will increase blood sugar levels due to the high levels of sugar in each bite, ChocoPerfection gourmet sugar-free candy breaks this trend with its sugar-free chicory root alternative, which won’t affect blood sugar levels at all.
 Diabetics rejoice!

 Putting Science and Nature to Work